 Your veterinarian will perform a complete physical examination of the cat and obtain a medical history from you.
 It will be necessary to perform some tests which may include:

 Baseline tests: Complete blood count and biochemical profile.
 These can evaluate the overall health of the cat and may reveal low blood platelets or anemia (low red blood cells) and fragmented red blood cells (schistocytes) or nucleated red blood cells (metarubricytes) if the spleen is affected.

 Biopsy and histopathology: A definitive diagnosis is made by biopsy, which will be evaluated by a veterinary pathologist.

 Abdominal and thoracic imaging: To look for tumours on the abdominal organs and/or signs of metastasis and evaluate for fluid in the abdominal cavity.

 Surgery: Removal of the tumour with a wide margin is the treatment of choice.
-Obviously dermal and subcutaneous tumours are easier to remove than those on the organs and have a better prognosis.
+Dermal and subcutaneous tumours are easier to remove than those on the organs and have a better prognosis.

 Chemotherapy: As a follow up for cats who have had a tumour surgically removed or as a standalone treatment for cats with a tumour that is inoperable.

 Supportive care: To manage symptoms, which may include fluids to treat dehydration, blood transfusion, analgesics (painkillers) and nutritional support.